Closing The Robe: Lessons from the B2B Marketing Manifesto campaign

 4. Consistent (Part 1)

 We’re all (most of us anyway) programmed to act consistently.
 The chances of us doing something increase exponentially when we publicly declare we’re going to do it.
-The act of writing Open Kimono significantly increased the likelihood of its success.
+The act of writing Open Robe significantly increased the likelihood of its success.
 The main point: the best analytics shape your future, they don’t just report on the past.

 5. Consistent (Part 2)